christiannwamba/herm-workshop/content/03-move-to-the-cloud/32-create-a-cloud-hosted-postgres-database.md

 - Server names must contain alphanumeric characters.
 No dashes or underscores
 - Passwords should comply with standard password policy — at least one number and one character.
 - The characters that make up the passwords must not be less than 12.
+I use LastPass [password generator](https://www.lastpass.com/password-generator).

 Replace `<server_admin_username>` with your admin username and `<server_admin_password>` with your admin password. `--sku-name` is a code name for the pricing tier.
 We are using one of the cheapest, but you can read more about pricing [here](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-azure-cli?WT.mc_id=herm-workshop-chnwamba#create-an-azure-database-for-postgresql-server).